 (2) The School District's current estimate of total cost for the projects.
-Includes all cost from project inception to completion.
+Includes all cost from project inspection to completion.

 (3) The voters of Pickens County approved the imposition of a 1% sales tax to fund the above projects.
-Amounts expended for these projects may include sales tax proceeds, state, local property taxes and/or other funds over the life of the projects.

-SECTION II
+Total amounts expended for these projects may include sales tax proceeds, state, local property taxes and/or other funds over the life of the project.

-COMPLIANCE AND INTERNAL CONTROL REPORTS
+SECTION II COMPLIANCE AND INTERNAL CONTROL REPORTS